derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/readme.md

 language as it has predefined project template for creating the Azure Function.
 Azure function supports Event Hub Trigger and is executed automatically when event is fired from Azure Digital Twin
+**[DL] The general description of Azure Functions can be shortened and put into the introduction at the top of this readme file.
+This part should be rather about describing and setting up this specific azure function.**

 #### 1.7.1 Create new Event Hub namespace in Azure